andrew/ultimate-awesome/README.md

 - [awesome-telegram](https://gitlab.com/listados/awesome-telegram) - Listado de Canales, Grupos, Bots y Recursos de Telegram ->   [Versión web](  ).
 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [awesome-mess](https://github.com/agentds/awesome-mess) - An awesome & curated list of anything that might be useful for computer science students.
+- [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
+The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-opendata-uk](https://github.com/ap-Codkelden/awesome-opendata-uk) - Відкриті дані українською / Opendata resources in Ukrainian.
 - [awesome-agentic-coding-papers](https://github.com/archersama/awesome-agentic-coding-papers) - Paper List for Agentic Coding .
 - [awesome-arctic-data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic. .